Seppli11/ZHAW-Summary/summaries/23FS/SWEN2/Agile/Scrum.md

 ### Sprint Review

 In the sprint review the full scrum team is present in addition to the stakeholders.
-The team can show the work they did in the previous sprint.
+The team can show the work they did in the previous sprint by usually showing a demo.

+Informally, there is a max of 2 hours of prep-time, no slides are allowed and every stakeholder is allowed.

 <img src="res/Scrum/image-20230406081007088.png" alt="image-20230406081007088" style="zoom:50%;" />